 Begin the Sponge

-Add the honey and yeast to the milk.
-Wait 5 minutes after adding it to the milk to make sure it is live.
+- Add the honey and yeast to the milk.
+Allow the yeast to bloom in the warm liquid for 5 minutes.
 If it begins to foam, continue.
 If it doesn't, throw it out and start again with new yeast.

 Mix the Bread Dough